Kelvin Smith Library

-The resources for the research and study of dance exist in four places at Case:
+The resources for the research and study of dance exist in three places at Case:

 Kulas Music Library and the Kelvin Smith Library provide onsite research help for the research and study of dance.
 Its collection are open to all members of the Case community.
 All materials held by the libraries are listed in Case's online library catalog.

-The collections at Kulas Music Library and the Kelvin Smith Library mirror the curricula of the dance degree programs at Case and the research interests of the dance faculty.
+The collections within Kulas and at Kelvin Smith Library mirror the curricula of the dance degree programs at Case and the research interests of the dance faculty.
 In broad terms these include: performance of contemporary dance, and history and biography of contemporary dance, and history of dance in the 19th century.
 Because of the historical performance practice program within the music department, and curricula and research into historical dance within the music department, there are also materials on the history and performance of dance in the 16th - 18th centuries.

 Online resources related to dance include online journals and books, reference works on dance, indexes to the literature of dance, and streaming audio databases.